Cleveland Clinic Lerner Research Institute Logo

 Another use of predictions is for comparing alternative treatments from analyses of different data sets.
 One example of this is given in hp.death.COMPARISON, an example of comparison of PTCA, CABG and medical treatment.

-This documents the steps required to install the Hazard package on to your computer system.
-There are four basic steps to getting the system up and running on your system.
+This documents the steps required to install the Hazard package on your computer system.
+There are four basic steps to getting the system set up and running.

-Throughout the document, we will note platform specific steps by either Windows or UNIX.
-Our UNIX experience is taken from the Solaris platform, but should be useful for all UNIX variants.
-Our Windows experience is taken from Windows 2000, other versions are noted where possible.
+Throughout the document, there are platform specific steps for Windows or UNIX.
+The UNIX experience is taken from the Solaris platform, but should be useful for all UNIX variants.
+The Windows experience is taken from Windows 2000, other versions are noted where possible.

 The Hazard package requires SAS for pre and post processing of data and result sets.
 Hazard has been successfully run on many versions of the SAS ® system.
 Hazard Version 4.1.x has been tested on SAS V 6.12 and V 8.x.